 Welcome to the Moulton Farm Corn Maze!

-The 2012 Corn Maze year has a three dimensional tractor design with a labyrinth feel including lots of dead ends, repeats, and overlapping paths.
-It was designed by Moulton Farm’s maze mastermind, Wesley Thomas.
+The 2013 Corn Maze year has a new design (photo coming soon!) designed by Moulton Farm’s maze mastermind, Wesley Thomas.

 The History of our Corn Maze started back in 2000 with a small piece of land (currently our cut flower garden) across the street from our farm stand.
 Thinking of fun and unique ways to offer our fall customers an experience they would not forget, Moulton Farm Manager Rob Stephens came up with the corn maze idea and brought it to reality on this ¾ acre piece of land.